rezmalek/rezmalek/README.md

 There’s certainly yet more to learn and yet more to build.
 And for this, I’m very grateful.

 - 🔭 working on some React projects to hone my skills
-- 👽 24/7 looking for a new position
+- 👽 tirelessly looking for a job
+- 🏃🏻 run 2 miles every day